 As the time approaches for you to have your gastric bypass surgery, it is entirely normal to feel anxious.
 Fortunately, there is some preparation that you can follow to help distract yourself.
 These gastric bypass preparation tips should be followed to give yourself the best chance of a smooth recovery.

 If you are a smoker, you can start preparing for your surgery by stopping smoking for at least 6 weeks to 3 months before the procedure.
-If you smoke, your risk of surgical complications both before and after surgery are increased.
+However, if you smoke, your risk of surgical complications both before and after surgery are increased.
 Therefore, we must stress the importance of stopping as soon as possible before your gastric bypass.

 Preparation is also the key to a relaxed, speedy recovery after your gastric bypass procedure.
 Below are some things you can do before your surgery to make your recovery as easy as possible.

 Household work can sometimes involve a great deal of physical effort.
 During your recovery, it is important that you do not overexert yourself.
-Therefore, there are some chores that you may like to get out of the way while you are still fit to do so, before you come into hospital.
+Therefore, there are some chores that you may like to get out of the way while you are still fit to do so before you come into the hospital.
 For example, you may like to take out the bins and do the laundry in advance.